Setup a Spring Boot Project

 Create a new Maven Project

 First, we set up a new Apache Maven based project.
 Let's call it loan-approval-spring-boot.
-The screenshot below illustrates the settings we choose in Eclipse.
+The screenshot below illustrates the settings we choose in IntelliJ IDEA.

-When you are done, click Finish.
-Eclipse sets up a new Maven project.
-The project appears in the Project Explorer view.
+When you are done, click Create.
+IntelliJ IDEA sets up a new Maven project.

 Add Operaton Platform & Spring Boot Dependencies